Data Analyst - Gauteng Randburg - IT-Online

-Seeking qualified individual with experience in dealing with large data to take up awesome role within top corporate company.
+Seeking qualified individual with experience in dealing with large data to take up awesome role within top corporate company on one year contract to start NOW.

 Be responsible for performing: